motasimfuad/sozashop_app/README.md

 # Sozashop App

 Sozashop is a sass-based online inventory management system.
+#
 This is just a starting repo.
+The codes are for some static pages.
 Rights of the code belongs to the company, i'm only attaching some of the screenshots to showcase my work.

 <div>
 <img align="center" src="https://img.shields.io/badge/Flutter-%2302569B.svg?style=flat"/>